garrandall/popular-music-data/tracks/forever-lil-baby-lil-wayne.md

 What these niggas talkin' 'bout?
 Blasé (Huh)
 Diamonds on me, that's pavé (Huh)
 So bright, can't see, that's a blind date (Huh)
-Molly freak tryna get highway (Ooh)
+Molly freak tryna get highway (Oh)
 I got M-O-L-L, why wait?
 Only once the drugs are done
 I feel like, "Where the hell is my grave?"